ArdaxHz/mupl/readme.md

 Copy the `.env.example` file and remove the `.example`.
 Put the respective details next to the equals sign.
 - `GROUP_FALLBACK_ID` will be used if the upload file has no groups, you can leave this blank if you do not wish to upload to any group.
+- `NUMBER_OF_IMAGES_UPLOAD` is the number of images to upload at once, a maximum of 10 images can be uploaded at once.
+- `UPLOAD_RETRY` is the number of times to retry uploading images or committing (releasing) the chapter.

 In the `name_id_map.json` file, replace `series1_name` with the `manga_title` used in your zip file and `series1_id` with the MangaDex id of the series.
 You can add more series by adding new lines under `series1_name` following the same format as the `series1_name` line.
 If adding more lines, each line except the last, must end with a `,`.
 You can do the same for the group names and ids.